kshannon-ucsd/24fa-dsc180a/LCA_Analysis/README.md

 # README for LCA Analysis Project

 ## Project Overview
-This project focuses on performing Latent Class Analysis (LCA) to identify subgroups within a population based on patient characteristics.
-The analysis is aimed at understanding and categorizing different types of patient admissions and their associated features.
-The results of this analysis can be useful for healthcare research, policy-making, and targeted intervention strategies.
+This project focuses on performing Latent Class Analysis (LCA) that is utilized to identify and categorize distinct subgroups of patient admissions based on shared characteristics.
+By analyzing various patient data attributes (such as age, diagnoses, comorbidities, and admission type), LCA helps uncover patterns that may not be immediately visible.
+The subgroups derived from LCA can offer insights into the heterogeneity within the patient population and inform strategies tailored to each subgroup’s unique profile.

-## What is LCA?
-Latent Class Analysis (LCA) is a statistical technique used to discover hidden subgroups within a population by analyzing patterns in observed data.
-In healthcare and social sciences, LCA helps identify groups that share similar characteristics, which may not be immediately visible from raw data.
-Each group, or "class," represents individuals with similar patterns in their responses or attributes.

 ## Data and Features Used
 The analysis is based on the following patient characteristics: